 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Identify and follow WHS practices relevant to painting techniques, materials, equipment and workspaces.
+- Identify and apply WHS and ethical practices relevant to painting techniques, materials, equipment and workspaces.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|